anaisfopma/Blended-Distance-Thesis/README.md

 4. To create the tables displayed in the thesis manuscript, open the '2.
 Tables.R' file and run all lines.
 The LaTex tables will be given in the output in the R console.
 5. To create the plots for the coverage results displayed in the thesis manuscript, open the '3.
 Plots_coverage.R' file and run all lines.
 If you have already run the code in '2.
 Tables.R', you can skip lines 14 to 111.
 6. To create the plots for the bias results displayed in the thesis manuscript, open the '4.
 Plots_bias.R' file and run all lines.
 If you have already run the code in '2.
 Tables.R', you can skip lines 14 to 111.
+7. To create the plots for the R squared results displayed in the thesis manuscript, open the '5.
+Plots_rsquared.R' file and run all lines.

 ## Replication Simulation study II
 To replicate the results of Simulation study II, follow these steps:

 1. Go to the 'Simulation study II' folder and open the 'Simulation study I.Rproj' file.
 3. To run the simulation, open the '1.
 Execute_II.R' file and run all lines.
 The workspaces of each of the simulation conditions will be saved in the 'Workspaces' folder.
 4. To create the table and plot displayed in the thesis manuscript, open the '2.
-Table&plot.R' file and run all lines.
-The latex table will be given in the output in the R console.
+Table&plots.R' file and run all lines.
+The LaTex table will be given in the output in the R console.

 ---
 # Permission and access